Fact sheet: Biodegradation—Sediments

 Complementary technologies that improve treatment effectiveness

-• Biodegradation can be used in conjunction with other in situ technologies, such as dredging, excavating, or capping, to further reduce the availability of contaminants.
+Biodegradation can be used in combination with other in situ techniques to reduce contaminant availability further:

-• One study found that coupling biodegradation techniques with an electro-kinetic process allowed for greater bioavailability and therefore removal of phthalate esters in river sediment (Yang et al., 2015).
+A study showed that combining biodegradation techniques with an electrokinetic process enabled better bioavailability and, thus, removal of phthalic esters from river sediments (Yang et al. 2015).

 Required secondary treatments